just4developments/vscode-testing-api/README.md

 ### 1.0.0

-Initial release of testing tool
+Initial release of Testing API

 -----------------------------------------------------------------------------------------------------------